 The commute from Waltham to the city is relatively easy, but there are also plenty of employers in town making it a convenient place to both live and work.
 The mix of both residents, workers and even students (Brandeis and Bentley are located here) in town also brings a bustling restaurant scene.
 On Moody Street, you can find everything from photo tapas to kabobs.
 Just this month, I had a property hit the market here and it went under agreement in one short week.

 Hamilton comes in as the most rural on this list.
 Situated between Beverly and Wenham (the two towns share a high school), there is no shortage of farm or green space here.
 The rural setting truly accommodates an outdoor lifestyle as there are 450 miles of trails you can access from town.
 Appleton Farms, Bradley Palmer State Park, Mass Audubon Society are all accessible here.
 Home prices are relatively affordable and though it’s a little off the beaten path, there is a commuter rail stop on the Newburyport line.

-A little further southwest of Westwood, lies Medfield.
-It is truly small town America with historic homes and long Main Street with local shops and cafes.
+A little further southwest of Westwood lies Medfield.
+It is truly small-town America with historic homes and along Main Street with local shops and cafes.
 There are also a number of parks and reservations for walking, hiking, etc. such as Rocky Woods, Noon Hill Reservation, and Fork Factory Brook Reservation.